An Introduction to Quantum Computing, Without the Physics: Qubits and quantum states

 According to our computational model, a quantum computing device has a state that is stored in the quantum register.
 Qubits are the quantum counterpart of the bits found in classical computers: a classical computer has registers that are made up of bits, whereas a quantum computer has a single quantum register that is made up of qubits.
-The state of the quantum register, and therefore of the quantum computing device, is defined next. \begin{assumption} The state of $q$ qubits is a unitary vector in $\left(\C^2\right)^{\otimes q} = \C^2 \otimes \dots \otimes \C^2$. \end{assumption} \begin{remark} If we pick the standard basis for $\C^2$, then a single qubit ($q = 1$) can be represented as $\alpha \ket{0} + \beta \ket{1} = \alpha + \beta $ where $\alpha, \beta \in \C$ and $|\alpha|^2 + |\beta|^2 = 1$. \end{remark} \begin{remark} Given the standard basis for each $\C^2$, a basis for $\left(\C^2\right)^{\otimes q}$ is given by:
+The assumption that there is a single quantum register is without loss of generality, as one can think of multiple registers as being placed ``side-by-side'' to form a single register (of course, one would then need to specify what operations are allowed on the resulting register).
+The state of the quantum register, and therefore of the quantum computing device, is defined next. \begin{assumption} The state of a $q$-qubit quantum register is a unit vector in $\left(\C^2\right)^{\otimes q} = \underbrace{\C^2 \otimes \dots \otimes \C^2}_{q \text{ times}}$. \end{assumption} \begin{remark} A vector $\ket{\psi} \in \C^n$ is a unit vector if $\|\ket{\psi}\| = \sqrt{\braket{\psi}{\psi}} = 1$. \end{remark} \begin{remark} Choosing the standard basis for $\C^2$, the state of a 1-qubit register ($q = 1$) can be represented as $\alpha \ket{0} + \beta \ket{1} = \alpha + \beta = $ where $\alpha, \beta \in \C$ and $|\alpha|^2 + |\beta|^2 = 1$. \end{remark} \begin{remark} Given the standard basis for $\C^2$, a basis for $\left(\C^2\right)^{\otimes q}$ is given by the following $2^q$ vectors:

+In more compact form, the vectors are denoted by $\ket{\vj}, \vj \in \{0,1\}^q$.
+The state of a $q$-qubit quantum register can then be represented as: $\ket{\psi} = \sum_{\vj \in \{0,1\}^q} \alpha_{\vj} \ket{\vj}_q$, with $\alpha_{\vj} \in \C$ and $\sum_{\vj \in \{0,1\}^q} |\alpha_{\vj}|^2 = 1$. \end{remark} For brevity, we often write ``state of $q$-qubits'' or ``$q$-qubit state'' to refer to the state of a $q$-qubit quantum register.
+This is common in the literature, where the discussion of qubits is not necessarily limited to the context of quantum registers.
+By properties of the tensor product, we will see that sometimes it is appropriate to refer to the state of just some of the qubits of a quantum computing device, rather than all of them, and this may still be a well-defined concept.
+We will revisit this in Section~\ref{sec:entanglement}.